Home - Bookapy Book Preview

 “I just… can’t.
 Not at the moment.
 OK?”

-“One day I may be, but not at the moment,” Darras replied, accepting the apology.
-“Besides, I live with you who does look like Erriane.”
+“One day, I may be, but not at the moment,” Darras replied, accepting the apology.
+“Besides, I live with you, who does look like Erriane.”

 “I can change that.”

-“Please don’t, for the moment it’s just… nice.”
+“Please don’t; for the moment, it’s just… nice.”

 “Very well, Darras,” she chuckled.
 “Now, any further questions?”

 “Why’s it called the Forest Kingdom?
-Beyond the obvious that is?”
+Beyond the obvious, that is?”

-“I assume they allow some logging, for thinning or coppicing that is?”
+“I assume they allow some logging, for thinning or coppicing, that is?”

-“Yes, the Kingdom supplies cut wood and other forestry products to the surrounding Kingdoms.
-The Human part of the Kingdom mostly grows food and mines copper and iron.”
+“Yes, the Kingdom supplies cut wood and other forestry products to the surrounding kingdoms.
+The human part of the Kingdom mostly grows food and mines copper and iron.”

 “No Dwarves?”

-“No, Dwarves and Elves seriously do not get on, though will occasionally unite to take down a mutual threat.”
+“No, Dwarves and Elves seriously do not get on, though they will occasionally unite to take down a mutual threat.”

-“So, you might get Kingdoms like the Forest Kingdom with Humans and Elves and others with Humans and Dwarves?”
+“So, you might get kingdoms like the Forest Kingdom with humans and Elves and others with humans and Dwarves?”

 “Constant war between Realms?”